unfrozen/stm8_libs/README.md

 This code uses the SDCC compiler.
 Some of the libraries need to know which CPU you are using, so please use -DSTM8103 or -DSTM8105 in the Makefile.

+I am available for embedded projects of any size.
+You can contact me at: richard@hodges.org